cinnData/MLearning/Examples/[ML-08E] Example - Handwritten digit recognition.md

 ## Q1.
 Plotting the first image

+Every row corresponds to the image of a digit.
+Let us visualize this by plotting the images with Matplotlib.
+In the first row, the 784 entries, from 1x1 to 28x28 are the pixels' gray intensities.
+To plot the image, we have to reshape it as a 2D array with 28 rows and 28 columns.
+This can be done with method `.reshape()`.

 ```
 In [5]: pic = X[0, :].reshape(28,28)
 ```

+The matplotlib.pyplot function `imshow()` converts this array to a picture:

 ```
 In [6]: from matplotlib import pyplot as plt